-455 composition.
-On one hand a 3-4 km thick upper part with a typical signature of oceanic crust caused by the presence of extruded volcanics.
-On the other hand a lower part that still preserve the low gradient characteristics of adjacent continental crust.
-Its crustal thickness is also extremely variable (5 to 15 km) and appears thicker to the south (MZ1) than to the north (MZ3, MZ4, MZ5: Figure 15c).
-Vz of the MB oceanic crust located just east of the MFZ also show some changes with a velocity signature close to the corridor to the north where it is the oldest and a signature that shift toward typical oceanic crust to the south (Figure 15d).
+To summarize, the LM is a N-S elongated margin cut by two major fault zones that segment its crustal structure into a western continental part, a central corridor and an eastern oceanic part (LF, Fig. 15).
+The continental domain is the direct eastward prolongation of the continental crust that floors the MCP and NNV and is capped by a pre-Neocomian volcano-sedimentary basin.
+Defining the nature of the crust within the corridor remains a challenge.
+Vz profiles (Fig. 16c-d) reveal a possible mixed composition.
+On one hand, a 3-4 km thick upper part with a typical signature of oceanic crust is caused by the presence of extruded volcanics.
+On the other hand, a lower part that still preserves the low gradient characteristics of adjacent continental crust is also present.
+Its crustal thickness is also extremely variable (5 to 15 km) and appears thicker to the south (MZ1) than to the north (MZ3, MZ4, MZ5: Fig. 16c).
+Vz profiles of the MB oceanic crust located just east of the MFZ also shows some changes, with a velocity signature close to the corridor to the north (where it is the oldest) and a signature that shifts toward a typical oceanic crust to the south (Fig. 16d).